sk-ys/redmine_enhanced_ux/README.md

 - Additional JavaScript and CSS resources are loaded to enhance the visual aspects of the interface.
 - Each enhancement feature can be individually enabled or disabled, allowing administrators to fine-tune the experience via the plugin settings.
-- All enhancements are compatible with ViewCustomize plugin, allowing you to directly use the source code by copying and pasting it.
+- All enhancements are compatible with [Redmine ViewCustomize](https://github.com/onozaty/redmine-view-customize) plugin, allowing you to directly use the source code by copying and pasting it.
     - Source code is stored in the following directories
         - [app/views/enhanced_ux](app/views/enhanced_ux) (*.html.erb)
         - [assets/javascripts](assets/javascripts) (*.js)